-Activities associated with the proposed project were addressed in TVA's programmatic consultation with the USFWS on routine actions and federally listed bats in accordance with ESA Section 7(a)(2) and completed in April 2018, updated in April 2023, and November 2024.
-For those activities with potential to affect bats, TVA committed to implementing specific conservation measures when impacts to federally listed bat species are expected.
+Activities associated with this project were addressed in TVA's programmatic consultation with the U.S. Fish and Wildlife Service on routine actions and federally listed bats in accordance with Endangered Species Act Section 7(a)(2) and completed in April 2018, updated in May 2023.
+TVA's programmatic consultation was updated again to include the tricolored bat.
+USFWS issued a Conference Opinion for this update in November 2024 because the tricolored bat had not yet been listed as endangered.
+TVA has determined that the proposed actions under Alternative B may affect northern long-eared bats and tricolored bats.
+For those activities with potential to affect bats, TVA committed to implement specific conservation measures when impacts to federally listed bat species are expected.
 Relevant conservation measures to this project are identified in the bat strategy form and must be reviewed and implemented as part of the approved project.
+With the use of identified conservation measures and BMPs, proposed actions would not jeopardize the continued existence of tricolored bats.